-The Group has entered in various operating lease agreements for its Visayas and Mindanao sales offices with various local companies for a period of one (1) year renewable thereafter upon mutual agreement of both parties.
+The Group has entered into various operating lease agreements for its sales centers and office units with various local companies and individuals for a period of one (1) year renewable thereafter upon mutual agreement of both parties.
+Monthly rental payments range from P4,000 to P25,000.